iechor/docs/content/admin/company/organizations.md

 title: Manage organizations
 ---

-You can manage the organizations in a company in Docker Hub and the Docker Admin Console.
-In Docker Hub, you can manage seats and members at the organization-level.
+You can manage the organizations in a company in iEchor Hub and the iEchor Admin Console.
+In iEchor Hub, you can manage seats and members at the organization-level.
 When you use the Admin Console, you can do more to manage organizations at the company-level.

 {{< tabs >}}
-{{< tab name="Docker Hub" >}}
+{{< tab name="iEchor Hub" >}}

 ## View all organizations

-1. In Docker Hub, select **Organizations**.
+1. In iEchor Hub, select **Organizations**.
 2. Select your company.
 3. From the company page, you can view all organizations in the **Overview** tab.